chriscdn/RHManagedObject/readme.md

 	[myManagedObject delete];
 	```

 - Core Data is not thread safe.
 If you wish to mutate your objects off the main thread you need to create a managed object context in that thread, attach a `NSManagedObjectContextDidSaveNotification` notification to it, and merge the context into the main object context on an observer method on the main thread.
 Bleh.
-RHManagedObject does all of this for you so that you can work with your objects in any thread without having to think about all this.
+RHManagedObject does all of this for you so that you can work with your objects in any thread without having to think about this.

 - A common Core Data design pattern is to pass the managed object context between each `UIViewController` that requires it.
 This gets cumbersome to maintain, so RHManagedObject puts all the Core Data boilerplate code into a singleton, which becomes accessible from anywhere in your code.
 Best of all, the singleton encapsulates the entire `NSManagedObjectContext` lifecycle for you: constructing, merging, and saving (even in a multi-threaded app) such that you never need to interact with `NSManagedObjectContext` directly.
 RHManagedObject lets you focus on your objects with simple methods to fetch, modify, and save without having to think about `NSManagedObjectContext`.